Registration is rolling and will be open until we reach program capacity, but at a minimum we must have at least 30 participants.

 Skier/Boarder Responsibility Code Quiz: On the first day of the program, participants are provided the Skier/Boarder Responsibility Code and they are given a quiz to ensure they are able to conduct themselves safely while on the hill.
 Chaperones and monitors will review the quiz and work with participants that get a 70% or lower to ensure they can be safe riders at all times.

-Bags & Homework: Having too many bags on the bus is problematic; we encourage participants to leave their school bags at school (we have arranged for kids to be able to leave personal items safely in a closet off the main office).
+Bags & Homework: Having too many bags on the bus is problematic; we encourage participants to leave their school bags at school in a location that they can be accessed.
 These items will be able to be picked up upon return to school.
 Homework can be completed on the ride to the mountain; unfortunately, on the return trip bright lights from flashlights and mobile phones are a distraction to the driver and cannot be permitted.

 Changing Clothes: Some participants prefer to dress in their gear at school before boarding the bus, and may use school bathrooms, but must ensure timely boarding onto the bus so as not to delay departure.
 There are also bathrooms available for changing at the lodge.